Interstate 80 in Illinois: Interstate 39 to Indiana

 After the interchange with I-39, I-80 leaves LaSalle, heading toward the east and passing through rural farmland.
 Between 12th road and 14th Road the Interstate passes the AASHO Road Test site, one of old test loops used for testing different types of road surfaces in the 1950s.
 The Interstate enters Ottawa and has an interchange with IL 23, near many commercial businesses.
 After IL 23, the freeway leaves Ottawa and crosses over the Fox River, before having an interchange with IL 71.
 The road passes through rural farmland, having a few rural interchanges before entering Morris.
 In Morris the roadway curves toward the northeast, having an interchange with IL 47, near many commercial properties.
 The highway leaves Morris, passing through farmland and having a rural interchange with a county road.
 Both directions of I-80 have a rest area before entering Minooka.
-In Minooka, the Interstate curves the east, before turning back toward the northeast and leaving the village.
+In Minooka, the highway curves to the east, before turning back toward the northeast and leaving the village.
 The road enters Will County by curving toward the northeast.
-The Interstate curves towards the east, before having an interchange with I-55.
+I-80 curves towards the east, before having an interchange with I-55.